Updated on October 31, 2024

 Propel your business forward with technology

 Many innovations, especially those related to operational and administrative procedures, involve the development or integration of new technologies.
-Therefore, organizations should view innovation from an “Industry 4.0” angle as a means to improve the value proposition of their business model and boost their organizational efficiency.
+Therefore, organizations should view innovation from an “4.0 angle” as a means to improve the value proposition of their business model and boost their organizational efficiency.

 Some technologies that facilitate communication between people can also indirectly spur innovation.
 For example, applications for collaborating and sharing ideas are now easily accessible on smartphones and tablets.
 That means people no longer need to physically be in the same room as their co-workers to participate in brainstorming sessions.
-The crisis can also become a source of creativity for employees, who are able to let their ideas flow and come up with new concepts for products and services.
-Remote communication tools can help harness this knowledge.
+Employees are able to let their ideas flow and come up with new concepts for products and services, even remotely, with the right communication tools.

 Now that you have some tips on how to start thinking of new ways to protect the continuity of your operations, take a step back and look at your business as a whole.